New Farm

 Table Chart PROFILE FAQ

-New Farm features high concentrations of lone person households and group households, with a fairly typical median household size
+New Farm features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 48.9% of all households, including 13.9% couples with children, 28.7% couples without children, and 5.0% single parent families.
-Non-family households constitute the remaining 51.1%, with lone person households at 42.3% and group households making up 8.8%.
-The median household size is 1.9 people, which aligns with the Greater Brisbane average.
+Family households constitute 48.9% of all households, including 13.9% couples with children, 28.7% couples without children, and 5.0% single parent families.
+Non-family households comprise the remaining 51.1%, with lone person households at 42.3% and group households making up 8.8%.
+The median household size is 1.9 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households